TheCandidStartup/TheCandidStartup.github.io/_drafts/acid-atomicity-consistency-isolation-durability.md

 It's an odd collection of terms because consistency is an application level property, while the other three are *some* of the properties of a database that help to achieve application level consistency.

 Most definitions of ACID treat consistency as another property of the database.
 It's true that a database ensures that its own internal state stays consistent, and it's true that databases allow the application to define additional constraints and invariants that the database will enforce.
-However, it's rare that a database can ensure application consistency all by its self.
+However, it's rare that a database can ensure application consistency all by itself.

 ## Consistency